eepp/ss/README.md

 bindsym $mod+c exec sleep 0.2 && bash /path/to/ss
 ```

-It seems that the sleep is necessary in other to use `scrot` with rectangle selection from i3 key binding.
+It seems that the sleep is necessary in order to use `scrot` with rectangle selection from i3 key binding.
 Any fix is welcome.